-4.4 Future Flood Risk
+2.4 Future Flood Risk (from all sources)

 This section aims to identify what the future flood risk is for Halton.
 This includes looking at current flood modelling data that has been created for Halton Borough Council by the Environment Agency and others, using both local and national datasets and considering the known historic events.
 In summary, flood modelling suggests the following potential risks: